bluenote-1577/rs-liftover/README.md

 ## Introduction

+I had trouble working with liftover tools like leviosam and CrossMap, especially in the presence of SVs, so I hacked together a very simple liftover tool. `rs-liftover` lifts over the mapping to the other reference in a very straightforward (i.e. stupid) manner.

 Given a

 1. BAM file with mapped sequences to liftover
 2. UCSC chain file between two references

-`liftover` lifts over the mapping to the other reference in a very straightforward (i.e. stupid) manner.

 Gaps in the chain file are turned into deletions and insertions without much thought.
 Works well if reads map decently onto the initial reference.